trevorstep/Game-Development/readme.md

 **Project Title**: Tank Game

-**Project Description**: A knockoff of the Wii Tanks game for the Nintendo Wii
+**Team Members**: Adam Sandland,

-**Project Goals**: To create a functioning game where you have to eliminate the enemy tanks before you are eliminated.
+**Project Description**: A knockoff of the Wii Tanks game for the Nintendo Wii.
+When entering a game, you have to eliminate the enemy tanks before you are eliminated.
+Otherwise, you must restart.

 ## Instructions for Build and Use